Interactive Brokers Bridge

-Not all assets can be traded all the time.
-Index (IND) assets are read only, but you can trade indices with ETFs, Futures, or CFDs.
+Not all assets can be traded all the time, and not all price types are assets are read only, but you can trade indices with ETFs, Futures, or CFDs.
 Some assets, such as European traders are not allowed, thanks to EU regulations, to trade US ETFs.
 The default minimum sizes for currency pairs are in the 20,000 contracts range, but entering a lower minimum size in the asset list is also possible.
 Orders are then marked as 'odd lot' and cause higher transaction costs.
 Some stocks (STK) and some other assets